I am very happy to announce you a new very big project. 😉

 –> Arm pin assembly:

-And a fancy part that will be responsible for transmitting the torque from the double and multi stage gearbox to the main drive arms.
+And with the trash full of failed designs we can take a look at a fancy part that will be responsible for transmitting the torque from the double and multi stage gearbox to the main drive arms.

 - EDIT: 10.09.2018: